 When the sun shines in London, there’s no better place to be than by the river.
-So it’s rather nice that, from June 10, London will get a three-month festival overlooking the Thames at Tower Bridge.
-Returning for another (hopefully) glorious summer of sun, Summer by the River will once again set up outside City Hall, laying on a programme of free, summery events until September rolls around.
+So it’s rather nice that London has a three-month festival overlooking the Thames at Tower Bridge.
+Returning for another (hopefully) glorious summer of sun, Summer by the River has once again lined up a packed schedule of free, summery events until September rolls around.

 We’ll overlook the less-than-imaginative name, because Summer by the River is in fact the largest free arts and entertainment festival in the capital.
-They’ll bring #summervibes to London Bridge City, by transforming a stretch of riverside from London Bridge Pier to City Hall into a beachy homage to the Mediterranean.
-So, what can you expect from 110 days of entertainment?
+It’s all about the #summervibes as they bring the fun to a half-mile stretch of river frontage.
+So, what can you expect from nearly 100 days of entertainment?

 Also published on Medium.